Giorgos Kamaras: Style of play

 The main feature of his game was the strong and sudden shots.
 He could "execute" from any position and distance, surprising the goalkeepers.
 His exceptional endurance and speed overshadowed the disadvantage of his height until the 1962–63 season when he retired from football which offered unique moments of spectacle.
 He ended his career at Apollon, at the age of 34 having 61 appearances and 36 goals in the Greek Championship.

 International career

 Kamaras played for the Greece national team 4 times, scoring once on his debut on 8 March 1954 in a 0–2 win against Israel.

 Death

-George Kamaras was found dead at a shanty in Kifissia, on 8 February 2000 at the age of 68.
+Kamaras was found dead at a shanty in Kifissia, on 8 February 2000 at the age of 68.
 He suffered by grief after the unexpected loss of his daughter from an incurable disease.
 The stadium at Rizoupoli, is called "Giorgos Kamaras" since 2005, in his honor.